-The faculty and staff will make final recommendation of the recipients of all scholarships to the Chair.
-They shall have the prerogative to weigh criteria for selection in whatever way they deem appropriate, or to withhold awarding the scholarship if, in their opinion, there is no qualified applicant.
+The faculty and staff will make final recommendations of the recipients of all scholarships to the Chair.
+They shall have the prerogative to weigh criteria for selection in whatever way they deem appropriate or to withhold awarding the scholarship if, in their opinion, there is no qualified applicant.

 University Scholarships and Financial Aid

 Department of Theatre awards are made on the basis of academic achievement, experience, accomplishments and service.
 Some Department scholarships also take into account financial need.
 The University’s Office of Student Financial Aid and Scholarships also provides awards based on academic achievement and financial need.
 Current financial assistance information is available from the Financial Aid Office at (269) 387-6000.

 - Theatre Scholarship Application